-France: In addition to the launch aid that the French government provided for the development of the A380 and A350 aircraft, France provides aid in the form of reimbursable advances to assist the development by French manufacturers of products such as planes, aircraft engines, helicopters, and onboard equipment.
-French appropriations supporting new programs in these areas in 2008 totaled €214.4 million, of which €20.1 million were committed to the A380.
-In 2009, appropriations for the aeronautical sector amounted to €209 million, including €74 million in support of research and development.
-In 2010, such support amounted to €204.9 million.
-The government's 2011 budget included €202 million in reimbursable advances for the civil aviation sector, rising to €229 million in the draft budget for 2012, including €120 million for civil aviation research and development.
+France: In addition to the launch aid that the French government provided for the development of the A380 and A350 aircraft, France provides assistance in the form of reimbursable advances for the development by French manufacturers of products such as planes, aircraft engines, helicopters, and onboard equipment.
+French appropriations for new programs included €148 million in support of research and development in 2011.
+In 2012, such support decreased to €120 million.
+The 2011 government budget included €230 million in reimbursable advances for the civil aviation.
+In 2011, the government financed the military airplane A400 with redeemable advances.
+To have sufficient redeemable advances available for the A400 the government financed the A350 with €450 million from a government fund "Grand Emprunt" now called "Investment for the future."
+The government's 2012 budget included €148 million in reimbursable advances, and €143 million was in the budget for 2013.

-In July 2008, Airbus, the parastatal Caisse des Dépôts et Consignations, and the Safran Group, announced the launch of the AEROFUND II equity fund, capitalizing \in 75 million destined for the French aeronautical sector.
-The equity fund's objective is to support the development of the small and medium sized subcontractors that supply the aeronautical sector.
-In March 2009, the state's investment fund (FSI) and AEROFUND I and II purchased a nearly 20 percent stake in Daher, a French company, for \in 80 million, to help that private aerospace group accelerate its development and seize strategic opportunities.
-On April 14, 2010, the European Commission authorized France to grant reimbursable advances of \in 35.14 million to Daher-Socata (\in 12.34 million) and Sogerma (\in 22.8 million) for two research and development projects for the future Airbus A350XWB.
-In addition, FSI allocated \in 1.5 billion for environmentally safe planes of the future and \in 500 million for aerospace, through a combination of development support, reimbursable advances, and direct equity investments.
-In November 2011, President Nicolas Sarkozy announced that a new FSI fund dedicated to investment in the aeronautical sector will take the place of AEROFUND II, which is due to disburse the last of its funds in 2012.
+In July 2008, Airbus, the parastatal Caisse des Dépôts et Consignations, and the Safran Group announced the launch of the AEROFUND II equity fund, capitalized with €75 million destined for the French aeronautical sector.
+The equity fund's objective is to support the development of the small- and medium-sized subcontractors that supply the aeronautical sector.
+In March 2009, the state's Strategic Investment Fund (FSI) and AEROFUNDs I and II purchased a nearly 20 percent stake in Daher, a French company, for €80 million, to help that private aerospace group accelerate its development and seize strategic opportunities.
+Since its creation in 2008, AEROFUND II has made investments in about ten companies, including helping to finance Mecachrome's purchase of Mecahers, and Prosnic's acquisition of Industron.
+The Fund also helped finance the sale of Esterel Technologies to the U.S. group Ansys in 2012.
+In 2013, its unit ACE Management will work on the creation of a third AEROFUND.
+On April 14, 2010, the European Commission authorized France to grant reimbursable advances totaling €35.14 million to Daher-Socata and Sogerma for two research and development projects for the future Airbus A350XWB.

-In 2007, OSEO (the state-backed company that provides financial support to innovative small and medium sized enterprises) signed a contract with the French Civil Aviation Authority for European aerospace project development.
-In 2010, OSEO announced €80 million in reimbursable advances over two years for French small and medium sized enterprise sub-contractors and suppliers of large aerospace firms.
+In addition, the FSI allocated €1.5 billion for the development of environmentally safe planes and €500 million for aerospace, through a combination of development support, reimbursable advances, and direct equity investments.
+In 2007, OSEO (the state-backed company that provides financial support to innovative small and medium sized enterprises) signed a contract with the French Civil Aviation Authority for European aerospace project development to finance up to 40 percent of spending.
+In 2010, OSEO announced €80 million in reimbursable advances over two years for French small- and medium-sized enterprise sub-contractors and suppliers of large aerospace firms.
 Zodiac Aerospace received €230 million in reimbursable advances during the August 2008 to August 2009 period.
-In 2009, Latécoère received €50.4 million in reimbursable advances.
-In 2011, Figeac Aero received €10 million.
+In 2009, Latécoère received €0.4 million in reimbursable advances.
+In 2011, Figeac Aero received €10 million and Slicom received €1 million.
+The government pledged €60 million in aid in 2012 to assist the company Sky Aircraft to continue development of a light passenger aircraft.